deshraj04/Coursera_Capstone/Data Description.md

 Using the Places API Endpoints of Foursquare for different categories like Food, Arts & Entertainment and Nightlife Spot, we find the frequency of the venues of each of these categories and the similarities or differences in them for both the cities.

-For example, by using the `explore` API endpoint along with the `categoryId` of the *Food* category we get the nearby venues of the provided location filtered by the *Food* venue category.
+For example, by using the `explore` API endpoint along with the `categoryId` of the *Food* venue category we get the nearby venues of the provided location filtered by the *Food* venue category.

 Following is a sample of the data showing different *Food* venue categories nearby the *Parkwoods* neighborhood: